peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

  * <i>mapper</i>: This parameter controls which data types are eligible for Plain-Old-Data deserialization and includes custom converters from CBOR objects to certain data types.

  * &lt;T&gt;: The type, class, or interface that this method's return value will belong to. <b>Note:</b> For security reasons, an application should not base this parameter on user input or other externally supplied data.
 Whenever possible, this parameter should be either a type specially handled by this method (such as  `int`  or  `String`  ) or a plain-old-data type (POCO or POJO type) within the control of the application.
-If the plain-old-data type references other data types, those types should likewise meet either criterion above.
+If the plain-old-data type references other data types, those types should likewise meet either criterion given earlier.

 <b>Return Value:</b>